Meaning of Thomas 11 Eludes Scholars

 All of Christ’s teachings in Gospel of Thomas concern the path to the kingdom.
 The general meaning of Thomas 11 is essential to every seeker: prepare now for your transition to the higher world.
 Yeshua’s revelation of the light, however, is a priceless gift.
 In the same way that our bodies transform dead matter into life (consciousness), Thomas 11 reveals that human beings also possess the ability to transform life into light (God’s consciousness).

-Part I: the Meaning of Thomas 11
+The Meaning of Thomas 11 (Part I)

 Scripture sheds very little light on the meaning of Thomas 11.
 After three years of struggle, my patience bore fruit.
 Of course, your journey is different from mine.
 In the end, your own beliefs will bring you into the light.
 Always hold fast to your inner truths.